sea-golden-bears-2017/Independent-Study-Assessment/part-1/README.md

 ```
 $ open SpecRunner.html
 ```

 ... which should open the HTML file in the default browser.
 As you make changes to the JavaScript code, refresh the page to rerun the tests.

 ## Releases
 ### Release 0: Student

-We'll start by focusing on the tests describing our student (see `spec/student_spec.js`).
-All of them will be failing.
-Start by fixing the first test in `spec/student_spec.js`.
-To make the test in `spec/student_spec.js` pass you will make edits to `student.js`.
-Continue onward by fixing the remaining tests.
+We'll start by building a student object.
+The tests that describe students are in the file `spec/student_spec.js`.
+Write your code in the file `student.js`.

 ### Release 1: Classroom
 Once the tests for the custom student object pass, move on to the classroom object type.
-Just as above, start by fixing the first test in `spec/classroom_spec.js`.
-To make the test in `spec/classroom_spec.js` pass you will make edits to `classroom.js`.
-Continue onward by fixing the remaining tests.
+The tests that describe a classroom are in the file `spec/classroom_spec.js`.
+Write your code in the file `classroom.js`.

 ## Conclusion